bdoonan/lol-draft-project/README.md

 **Update: 9/09/2024**
 Added higher lower classes for guessed years so users can more easily guess the tournament.
 Also added more tournaments to the scraper file and the database.

+**Update: 9/30/2024**
+Revamped site design and uploaded new images for champion picks using riot's Data Dragon site's resources.
+Improved the format and readability of the html pages by using flex containers.